-Sole source contracting, as defined in OAR 125-020-0140(16), is to be used as a tool to efficiently acquire services when only one Contractor provides the services.
-Written justification for a Sole source contract shall be submitted to the Division at the time of contract approval (see OAR 125-020-0210(2)).
-If the cost of the services is \$50,000 or greater, an Agency may award a contract on a Sole source basis, only if prior to the award:
+Sole Source contracting, as defined in OAR 125-020-0140(22), is to be used as a tool to efficiently acquire services when only one Contractor provides the services.

+(1) The Contracting Agency shall make the following findings for inclusion in the contract file:

+(a) A brief description of the service(s), including contemplated future purchases;

+(b) The reason the Contracting Agency is seeking this solicitation method, which shall include at least one of the following findings:

+(Å) It is unlikely that such a Sole source contract will substantially diminish competition; or

+(B) There is only one provider of the quality or qualifications required.

+(c) Documentation of current market research that support the findings in (1)(b).

+(2) The written justification for a Sole source contract referenced in (1) shall be submitted to the Division by the Contracting Agency (see OAR 125-020-0700).

+(3) If the cost of the services is more than \$75,000, the Contracting Agency may award a contract on a Sole source basis, only if prior to the award:

-(1) Notice of the Agency's intent to contract for the services, including the general specifications of the intended contract, is advertised on the VIP System and, if desired or determined by the agency to be in the best interest of seeking competition for the required services, in at least one newspaper or trade journal of general circulation in the area where the services are to be performed ; and
+(a) Advertised notice of the Contracting Agency's intent to contract for the services, including the general specifications of the intended contract, is advertised on the VIP System and, if desired or determined by the Contracting Agency to be in the best interest of seeking competition for the required services, in at least one newspaper or trade journal of general circulation in the area where the services are to be performed;

-(2) The notice is published no fewer than five (5) calendar days before close of the solicitation to allow prospective contractors a reasonable opportunity to submit responses.
+(b) The advertised notice is published no fewer than five (5) calendar days before close of the solicitation to allow prospective contractors a reasonable opportunity to submit a protest of the